ezachrisen/indigo/guide.md

 ```

+## Referring to protocol buffer types in rule expressions

 To refer to the constant name, we need to use the full name, which includes the protocol buffer **package** name ``testdata``:
 ```go
       testdata.school.Student.status_type.PROBATION